xmrec/xmrec.github.io/index.md

 ### Code
-FOREC's data cleaning and code are comming soon...
+FOREC's data cleaning and code are provided in [this repository](https://github.com/hamedrab/FOREC).